Signs and stages of labour

 - Physiological third stage: You wait for the placenta to be delivered naturally, either through you pushing it out or from it sliding out when you stand up.

 - Active/managed third stage: You’ll get a hormone injection in your thigh that helps your uterus contract and detach the placenta from your uterus.

 Hospitals often recommend a managed delivery as there is some evidence to suggest you’re slightly more likely to suffer from heavy blood loss with a physiological third stage.
 However, the choice is yours and many midwives are very supportive of a natural delivery of the placenta.

 What if things don’t go to plan?

 Above we’ve outlined what you can expect in an uncomplicated vaginal birth.
-There are many things that can happen during labour to make it less straightforward, so you may find it useful to also read our advice on interventions and c-sections to feel prepared for all eventualities.
+There are many things that can happen during labour to make it less straightforward, so you may find it useful to also read our advice on and to feel prepared for all eventualities.

 No two births are the same and postpartum recovery is also specific to the individual, so there’s no way of knowing in advance how long it will take your body to heal.

 In general, if you have an uncomplicated vaginal birth, you can expect any pain or soreness around your perineum to subside a month after the delivery.
 You may find it takes longer to recover if you experience any birth complications, for example extensive tearing, or if you had an assisted delivery.